data-skeptic/careers-blog/graphs/2024/graph_query_langauges.md

 ### Recursive traversals

 Sometimes, we may need to traverse a graph multiple times or until a condition is met.
 This is called recursive traversal.
-When performing recursive traversals in Gremlin, we use the `repeat(&lt;a_traversal>)` step to instruct that a loop is repeated until a condition to stop is met.
+When performing recursive traversals in Gremlin, we use the `repeat(<a_traversal>)` step to instruct that a loop is repeated until a condition to stop is met.
 There are two ways of stopping a `repeat()` step.

-* `times(&lt;an_integer>)`: This is used after a `repeat()` step to specify the number of times the traversal within the `repeat()` step is done.
+* `times(<an_integer>)`: This is used after a `repeat()` step to specify the number of times the traversal within the `repeat()` step is done.
-* `until(&lt;a_traversal>)`: This specifies a traversal condition that must be met before the repeat loops stop.
+* `until(<a_traversal>)`: This specifies a traversal condition that must be met before the repeat loops stop.
 For instance, a traversal is repeated until a node ID of 1 is reached.
 Note that the `until()` step should be used carefully, because if the condition is not met, all possible paths will be explored.
 This can cause performance issues in large graphs.

 Assume the graph was undirected, and we wish to return the friends of Diana's friends.
 This means we need to traverse the graph twice from Diana.
 We use the code: